-Each individual covered under the plan ("the individual") is entitled to the protections set forth in this notice.
-For purposes of administration, "individual" shall mean:
+Each Individual covered under the plan ("the Individual") is entitled to the protections set forth in this provision.
+For purposes of administration, "Individual" shall mean:

-- 1. In the case of the employee, former employee, surviving spouse, or head of any family continuing coverage under COBRA ("Primary Covered Individual"), the Primary Covered Individual may act as the individual for purposes of all Individual Rights and may receive PHI, such as claims correspondence and Explanation of Benefit forms on behalf of all covered family members, unless a restriction is otherwise requested and accepted by the plan. - 2.
-In the case of any individual who has attained the age of 18, the individual may exercise their own Individual Rights as described in this notice. - 3.
-In the case of a covered dependent child who has not attained the age of 18, the Primary Covered Individual or other parent may request and receive PHI on the dependent child or exercise Individual Rights on behalf of the dependent child. - 4.
-In the case of a valid personal representative appointment on behalf of an individual, the personal representative shall be treated as the individual. - 5.
-In the case of a person designated as an alternate recipient through a Qualified Medical Child Support Order (QMCSO), that person has these rights to the PHI for the designated individual(s).
+- 1. In the case of the employee, former employee, surviving spouse or head of any family continuing coverage under COBRA ("Primary Covered Person"), the Primary Covered Person may act as the Individual for purposes of all Individual Rights and may receive PHI, such as claims correspondence and Explanation of Benefit forms on behalf of all covered family members unless a restriction is otherwise requested and accepted by the plan. - 2.
+In the case of any Individual who has attained the age of 18, the Individual may exercise their own Individual Rights as described in this Notice. - 3.
+In the case of a covered dependent child who has not attained the age of 18, the Primary Covered Person or other parent may request and receive PHI on the dependent child or exercise Individual Rights on behalf of the dependent child, unless applicable state law requires otherwise. - 4.
+In the case of a valid personal representative appointment on behalf of an Individual, the personal representative shall be treated as the Individual. - In the case of a person designated as an Alternate Recipient through a Qualified Medical Child Support Order (QMCSO), that person has these rights to the PHI for the designated Individual(s).

-If an individual requests Access, Amending, Accounting, or Restriction of PHI for someone for whom they do not have the right, such as a spouse requesting an Accounting of PHI for the employee or the employee requesting an Accounting of PHI for a dependent over age 18, he/she must present a completed Personal Representative Affidavit or another legal document granting him/her authority.
+If an Individual requests Access, Amending, Accounting or Restriction of PHI for someone for whom they do not have the right, such as a spouse requesting an Accounting of PHI for the employee or the employee requesting an Accounting of PHI for a dependent over age 18, he/she must present a completed Personal Representative Affidavit or another legal document granting him/her authority.

-An individual has the right to request Access to PHI, request an Amendment to PHI, request an Accounting of PHI disclosures, and request a Restriction in the handling of your PHI as set forth below.
+An Individual has the right to request Access to PHI, request an Amendment to PHI, request an Accounting of PHI disclosures and request a Restriction in the handling of your PHI as set forth below.